-Acknowledgment:
+Acknowledgments:

 This booklet would not have been possible without the help from many persons .
 I would like to acknowledge the staff and volunteers of the Castillo de San Marcos National Monument in St. Augustine, Florida.
 Their training programs, exhibits, documentation, enthusiasm and dedication breathes life to the fort inspiring other to keep history alive.
 It is truly an example for others to follow.
-I want to particularly acknowledge John Cipriani, Jeff Jore, Luis Cabrera, Jill Leverett, Orlando Ramirez, Tom Harris, Mike McKeown, Chris Leverett, Alan Arnold, Jim Budka, Don Hamburg, Jim Purdy, Robert Blau, Greg Ulrich and so may others I have had the privilege to have worked alongside.